lightning/bolts/11-payment-encoding.md

 ## Requirements

+A writer:
-A writer MUST set `timestamp` to the number of seconds since Midnight 1 January 1970, UTC in big-endian.
-A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the human-readable part, represented as UTF-8 bytes, concatenated with the data part (excluding the signature) with 0 bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2, or 3).
+  - MUST set `timestamp` to the number of seconds since Midnight 1 January 1970, UTC in big-endian.
+  - MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the human-readable part, represented as UTF-8 bytes, concatenated with the data part (excluding the signature) with 0 bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2, or 3).

+A reader:
-A reader MUST check that the `signature` is valid (see the `n` tagged field specified below).
+  - MUST check that the `signature` is valid (see the `n` tagged field specified below).

 ## Rationale

-`signature` covers an exact number of bytes even though the SHA-2 standard actually supports hashing in bit boundaries, because it's not widely implemented.
+`signature` covers an exact number of bytes even though the SHA2 standard actually supports hashing in bit boundaries, because it's not widely implemented.
 The recovery ID allows public-key recovery, so the identity of the payee node can be implied.